blukatdevelopment/UnchainedWorldsOld/keeper_info/magic_items.md

 Crits deal max damage.
 Breaks on a nat 1

+### Bear Hands
+A pair of gloves with long claws that can be used as +1 sickles.
+When both are wielded by the the same creature, they gain a climbing speed equal to their movement speed.

 ### Handy Hooks
 A pair of +1 sickles.
 When both are wielded by the the same creature, they gain a climbing speed equal to their movement speed.